 Section 162(m) of the Code generally disallows a public company's tax deduction for compensation to covered employees in excess of \$1 million in any tax year.
 Compensation that qualifies as "performance-based compensation" is excluded from the \$1 million deductibility cap, and therefore remains fully deductible by the company that pays it.
-The Company intends that options granted to employees whom the Committee expects to be covered employees at the time a deduction arises in connection with such options, will qualify as such "performance-based compensation," so that such options will not be subject to the Section 162(m) deductibility cap of \$1 million.
-Future changes in Section 162(m) or the regulations thereunder may adversely affect the ability of the Company to ensure that options under the 2006 Plan will qualify as "performance-based compensation" that is fully deductible by the Company under Section 162(m).
+We intend that options granted to employees whom the Committee expects to be covered employees at the time a deduction arises in connection with such options, will qualify as such "performance-based compensation," so that such options will not be subject to the Section 162(m) deductibility cap of \$1 million.
+Future changes in Section 162(m) or the regulations thereunder may adversely affect our ability to ensure that options under the 2006 Plan will qualify as "performance-based compensation" that is fully deductible by us under Section 162(m).